Sidiq Walizada

-Mohammad Sidiq Walizada (born 27 December 1991) is an Afghan footballer who currently plays for v.v.
-Zuidland in the Netherlands, and Afghanistan national football team.
+Mohammad Sidiq Walizada (born 27 December 1991) is an Afghan footballer who currently plays as a forward for v.v.
+Zuidland in the Netherlands, and for the Afghanistan national football team.

 Career

-Sidiq began his football career since 2012 in the Netherlands.
+Sidiq began his football career in 2012 in the Netherlands.
 Currently he is playing for Rotterdam club v.v.
 Zuidland.

 Afghan Football Club World Championship

 Walizada also plays for F.C.
 Holland.
 It is a team where players from all over Holland participate.
 The team made it to the final of the Afghan Football Club World Championship in Dubai.
 The played against Brishna F.C. and won the title by a goal from Walizada.
 He played an outstanding match.
-They also won a cheque of $50,000 dollars.
+They also won a cheque of $50,000.

 International career

 He scored a hat-trick in the 2nd, 36th and 80th minutes of the match, in India, where Afghanistan played against Bhutan in 2012 AFC Challenge Cup qualification.